cmpilato/worship-music/Gracious_and_Holy/README.md

 You made the Earth and the heavens.
 Spoke words to form them and fill them.
-So all that we have is by your hand.
+So all that we have is by Your hand.
-Gracious and holy you are.
+Gracious and holy You are.
 You gave us freedom and purpose.
 We chose rebellion and curses.
 But hope lingered under the surface.
-Gracious and holy you are.
+Gracious and holy You are.
-Gracious and holy you are.
+Gracious and holy You are.

 You are here, always with me,
 Nearer than sacred to naked should be.
 You speak promises over my shame.
 I know that I'll never be the same.

-You came to dwell with your people;
+You came to dwell with Your people;
 Strengthen the downcast and feeble;
 And rescue us from every evil.
-Gracious and holy you are.
+Gracious and holy You are.
-Humbly you gave your life for us.
+Humbly you gave Your life for us.
 Hope is reversing our curses,
 Restoring our freedom and purpose.
-Gracious and holy you are.
+Gracious and holy You are.
-Gracious and holy you are.
+Gracious and holy You are.

 You are here, always with me.
 Nearer than righteous to wretched should be.